Quantum Computing for Query Containment of Conjunctive Queries: APPENDIX

 We present a constructive method for discovering a homomorphism that certifies query containment for conjunctive queries under set semantics.
-This formulation enables, for the first time, an experimental implementation on quantum hardware.
-A central contribution of our work is the explicit construction of this certifying homomorphism.
-As a result, our approach does not produce false positives, which is essential for integration into practical systems.
-Yet an actual integration into production systems remains future work.
-Quantum hardware is not yet mature enough for deployment in real-world database systems.
-Nevertheless, our results provide a proof-of-concept that tasks such as query containment can be encoded and executed on quantum devices.
-Thus, we take a first step toward quantum-powered semantic query optimization.
+Our approach guarantees the absence of false positives and, for the first time, enables experimental evaluation on quantum hardware.
+Although current quantum devices are not yet suitable for real-world deployment, our results provide a proof of concept that query containment can be translated into an optimization problem and solved on quantum devices, taking a first step toward quantum-powered semantic query optimization.

-\begin{acks} Luisa Gerlach's contribution was funded by the \grantsponsor{DFG-SFB-1404}{Deutsche Forschungsgemeinschaft (DFG, German Research Foundation)}{https://gepris.dfg.de/gepris/projekt/414984028} -- Project-ID \grantnum[https://fonda.hu-berlin.de]{DFG-SFB-1404}{414984028 -- CRC 1404 FONDA}.
-We are grateful to the D-Wave Launchpad program, as well as the IBM Quantum Credits program for supporting our experiments. \end{acks}